Revolt of the Admirals: Korean War

-The Korean War compelled a reluctant Truman to loosen the purse strings.
+The Korean War compelled a reluctant Truman to loosen the purse strings for military funding.
 The administration did not decide between military and civilian spending; it found that it could afford both.
 No solution for interservice rivalry or any process for the resolution of competing budgetary claims emerged.
 Rivalry between the services was not ended; what ended was competition over a zero-sum budget.
 Defense outlays quadrupled between 1950 and 1953.
 In fiscal year 1951, the Army had double the manpower called for in Johnson's budget; the Navy increased its carrier force from 15 to 27; and Air Force grew from 48 wings to 87.
 Fears of inflation proved unfounded; although it increased to 7.9 percent in 1951, it dropped back to below 1 percent the following year.
 Between 1954 and 2002, annual defense outlays averaged $317.7 billion in 2002 dollars, about 1.5 times the average between 1947 and 1950.
 Between 1948 and 1986, the Air Force's share of the defense budget was 35 percent, the Navy's 31 percent, and the Army's 28 percent.

 The Navy did get a supercarrier; Johnson approved its construction on 22 June 1950.
 Launched in October 1955, the USS Forrestal, at 60000 LT was 1.5 times the size of the Midway-class aircraft carriers.
 She featured an armoured flight deck just large enough and sturdy enough to land a heavy bomber carrying a small nuclear bomb.
 The ship was also equipped with steam catapults to assist the heavier nuclear bombers in getting airborne.
-The flight deck was angled, allowing the new carrier to launch and recover aircraft at the same time, and obviating the need for a flush deck.
-The AJ Savages were mostly based ashore.
-With the development of smaller and lighter nuclear weapons in the late 1950s, it became possible for them to be carried by standard Navy attack planes.
+The flight deck was angled, allowing the new carrier to launch and recover aircraft at the same time, while still retaining an island configuration.
+The AJ Savages were mostly based ashore, as their successors, the carrier-based all-jet A3D Skywarriors came on line.
+With the development of smaller and lighter nuclear weapons in the late 1950s, it also became possible for them to be carried by other standard Navy attack planes such as the A4D Skyhawk.